-To this end, we develop in this paper a model of rate equations for MM systems as schematically illustrated in Fig. \ref{fig: MM schematic} and study the steady-state operation for various thermodynamic regimes.
+To this end, we develop in this paper a semi-kinetic model of rate equations for MM systems, as schematically illustrated in Fig. \ref{fig: MM schematic}, and study the steady-state operation for various thermodynamic regimes.
 The model includes phase space scattering in each cell and particle exchange between the cells.
-The MFP, which determines the scattering rates, depends on both density and temperature that are self-consistently included in our model.
-The resulting steady-state density profiles and outgoing flux, which is inversely proportional to the confinement time, are calculated for different thermodynamic regimes.
+The MFP, which determines the scattering rates, depends on both density and temperature that are self-consistently calculated in our model.
+The resulting steady-state axial density profiles and the outgoing flux, which is inversely proportional to the confinement time, are calculated for different thermodynamic regimes.
 We employ our rate equation model to study all three thermodynamic scenarios, including three different models for the adiabatic cooling (see below).
 The comparison between the three scenarios reveals that the steady-state density profiles are significantly different, and the confinement time varies by up to an order of magnitude, where the best scenario is the adiabatic cooling, which is studied here for the first time.
-Two regimes are studied, $\lambda/l\approx1$ and $\lambda/l\gg 1$, where we refer to the first regime as the optimal regime and the latter sub-optimal.
+Two regimes of operation are studied, $\lambda/l\approx1$ and $\lambda/l\gg 1$, where we refer to the first as the optimal regime and the latter as the sub-optimal regime.

-We compared the numerical results with a theory based on the diffusion equation for all thermodynamical scenarios and found a good agreement.
-Our results also comply with the predicted $1/N$ scaling of the outgoing flux, $N$ being the number of MM cells.\cite{logan1972multiple, makhijani1974plasma} It is also found that the outgoing flux scales as $1/R_m$, where $R_m$ is the mirror ratio, which is consistent with previous theoretical works \cite{kotelnikov2007new}.
+The numerical results are compared with a theory based on the diffusion equation for all thermodynamical scenarios and exhibit a very good agreement.
+Our results also comply with the predicted $1/N$ scaling of the outgoing flux\cite{logan1972multiple, makhijani1974plasma} ($N$ being the number of MM cells) as well as with the $1/R_m$ scaling\cite{kotelnikov2007new}, where $R_m$ is the mirror ratio.

 The structure of the paper is as follows.
 Section \ref{model} introduces the rate equations model and discusses the possible thermodynamic regimes.
-Section \ref{results} presents our results for the steady-state solutions for different thermodynamic regimes and compares the results with the diffusion-based theory that is developed in Sec. \ref{theory}.
+Section \ref{results} presents the system's parameters and the numerical results for the different thermodynamic scenarios.
+The results are compared with the diffusion-based theory that is developed in Sec. \ref{theory}.
 The conclusions are summarized in Section \ref{conclusions}.